-As the world becomes more connected, you may want your organization to benefit from the IoT.
+As the world becomes more connected, your organization can benefit from the IoT.
 But how complicated is it?
 How do you prepare – and what challenges should you expect?
-The five steps below will guide you through the process of getting started with the IoT, so you can tap in to the future of technology.
+The five steps below will guide you through getting started with the IoT, so you can tap into the future of technology.

 Before you start